 What We’re Tracking:

-You’re already in the right place for detailed weather information across Northeast Kansas.
-Please heck back often for regular forecast updates.
+We hope you have noticed and enjoyed the fresh and improved presentation that we’ve been able to offer for the last few weeks.
+KSNT News is the place for detailed weather information across Northeast Kansas, so please check back often for regular forecast updates.
 You can also download our KSNT Storm Track Weather App for free.
 It’s the very best way to get an up-to-the-minute mobile forecast!
-No matter if it’s on-air, online or on-the-go…we’re always watching and always tracking.
+No matter if it’s on-air, online or on-the-go…we’re always tracking to keep you informed and safe.

 Morning showers will give way to afternoon sunshine…